 With the US already gripped by one drug epidemic, Tell Your Children is a “well-written treatise” (Publishers Weekly) that “takes a sledgehammer to the promised benefits of marijuana legalization, and cannabis enthusiasts are not going to like it one bit” (Mother Jones).

 Alex Berenson is a former New York Times reporter and award-winning novelist.
-He attended Yale University and joined the Times in 1999, where he covered everything from the drug industry to Hurricane Katerina and served as a correspondent in Iraq.
+He attended Yale University and joined the Times in 1999, where he covered everything from the drug industry to Hurricane Katrina and served as a correspondent in Iraq.
 In 2006, The Faithful Spy, his debut novel, won the Edgar Award from the Mystery Writers of America for Best First Novel.
-He has since written eleven more novels.
+He has since written twelve more novels and a nonfiction book, Tell Your Children.
 Currently, he lives in the Hudson Valley with his wife and children.
-Tell Your Children is his second nonfiction book.